Roquin exhibits opposing effects on RNA stem-loop stability through its two ROQ domain binding sites

 Abstract

-The interaction of mRNA and regulatory proteins is critical for post-transcriptional control.
-For proper function, these interactions as well as the involved protein and RNA structures are highly dynamic and thus, mechanistic insights from structural biology are challenging to obtain.
-In this study, we employ a multifaceted approach combining single-molecule force spectroscopy with NMR spectroscopy to analyze the concerted interaction of the two RNA-binding interfaces (A-site, B-site) of the immunoregulatory protein Roquin’s ROQ domain with the 3’ untranslated region (UTR) of the Ox40 mRNA.
-This 3’UTR contains two specific hairpin structures termed constitutive and alternative decay elements (CDE, ADE), which mediate mRNA degradation via binding of Roquin.
-Our single-molecule experiments reveal the CDE folds cooperatively, while ADE folding involves at least 3 on-pathway and 3 off-pathway intermediates.
-Utilizing an integrated microfluidics setup allows to extract binding kinetics to Roquin in real time.
-Supported by NMR, we find opposing effects of the two Roquin sub-domains on distinct regions of the ADE: while the A-site interacts strongly with the folded apical stem-loop, we find that the B-site has a distinct destabilizing effect on the central stem of the ADE owed to single-strand RNA binding.
-We propose that RNA-motif nature and Roquin A- and B-sites jointly steer mRNA decay with context-encoded specificity, and we suggest plasticity of stem structures as key determinant for Roquin-RNA complex formation.
-The unique methodological combination of NMR and single-molecule force spectroscopy reveals an unknown mechanism of a dual-function RNA-binding domain suggesting a new model for target RNA recognition.
+The interaction of mRNA and regulatory proteins is critical for posttranscriptional control.
+For proper function, these interactions, as well as the involved protein and RNA structures, are highly dynamic, and thus, mechanistic insights from structural biology are challenging to obtain.
+In this study, we employ a multifaceted approach combining single-molecule force spectroscopy (SMFS) with NMR spectroscopy to analyze the concerted interaction of the two RNA-binding interfaces (A-site and B-site) of the immunoregulatory protein Roquin’s ROQ domain with the 3’ untranslated region (UTR) of the Ox40 mRNA.
+This 3’UTR contains two specific hairpin structures termed constitutive and alternative decay elements (CDE, ADE), which mediate mRNA degradation through Roquin binding.
+Our single-molecule experiments reveal that the CDE folds cooperatively, while ADE folding involves at least three on-pathway and three off-pathway intermediates.
+Using an integrated microfluidics setup, we extract binding kinetics to Roquin in real time.
+Supported by NMR data, we find opposing effects of the two Roquin subdomains on distinct regions of the ADE: While the A-site interacts strongly with the folded apical stem-loop, we find that the B-site has a distinct destabilizing effect on the central stem of the ADE owed to single-strand RNA binding.
+We propose that RNA-motif nature and Roquin A- and B-sites jointly steer mRNA decay with context-encoded specificity, and we suggest plasticity of stem structures as key determinant for Roquin–RNA complex formation.
+The unique combination of NMR and SMFS uncovers a mechanism of a dual-function RNA-binding domain, offering a model for target RNA recognition by Roquin.

 Article activity feed